cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/configure-gitlab.md

 {{% image src="/integrations/integration_builder/gitlab/15-recipe-needs-customization.png" alt="Customize recipe" %}}

 You can see in the recipe's graph that there is an error.
-And the highlighted step is the one causing the error.
+The highlighted step is the one causing the error.

 {{% image src="/integrations/integration_builder/gitlab/16-error.png" alt="Recipe error" %}}